Sanjeet0000/Backtracking-Project-by-Sanjeet/README.md

-# Webpage made using only HTML for everything.
+# Webpage made using HTML for styling.

 ## Live link: